 TheCityFix Labs México Launches First Technical Workshop for Select Sustainable Infrastructure Projects

-On May 8, TheCityFix Labs México kicked off in Mexico City, convening the seven project teams and technical advisors to inaugurate the year-long program.
+On May 8, TheCityFix Labs México kicked off in Mexico City, convening seven project teams chosen from a competitive field to begin a year-long program of technical assistance.
 TheCityFix Labs is an initiative of WRI Ross Center for Sustainable Cities, with support from the Citi Foundation, designed to help cities prepare, finance and implement sustainable urban projects.

 The workshop opened with remarks from Adriana Lobo, executive director of WRI México, who explained that the number of applications shows a clear interest in sustainable infrastructure.
 Similarly, she said the process highlights the need for Mexico to structure projects that are technically and financially viable.